ietf-wg-cellar/ebml-specification/specification.markdown

 ## VINT Examples

 This table shows examples of Variable Size Integers with lengths from 1 to 5 octets.
-The Size column refers to the size of the VINT_DATA in bits.
+The Usable Bits column refers to the number of bits that can be used in the VINT_DATA.
 The Representation column depicts a binary expression of Variable Size Integers where VINT_WIDTH is depicted by `0`, the VINT_MARKER as `1`, and the VINT_DATA as `x`.

 Octet Length | Usable Bits | Representation
 -------------|-------------|:-------------------------------------------------